 The very bottom of the screen shows the local time at the spot.
-In Windy.app weather stations are also a type of spot.
+In Windy.app weather stations are types of spots.

-There is the name of the station, its distance from your location (if you gave Windy.app access to your geolocation), the latest weather data update, wind direction, and wind speed.
+There is a name of the station, its distance from your location (if you gave Windy.app access to your geolocation), the latest weather data update, wind direction, and wind speed.

-Click on a weather station to go to its screen.
+Click on a weather station to go to its screen again.

-Here you see the same information from the weather station as on the Home screen, but in addition: the air temperature and Forecast Accuracy feature.
+Here you see the same information from the weather station:

 1. Go to the map from the Home Screen.

-2. Go to the map's Settings and remove all other types of spots to find the station faster.
+2. Then, to the map's Settings and remove all other types of spots to find the station faster.
 If you know the stations' name, use the Search feature.